citizensense/AirKit_Logbook/toolkit.md

 ### 5.5.
 Airsift Observations

-In addition to Dustbox data that you can analyze through Airsift, local observations can be used to identify when you and your community sense pollution.
+In addition to analyzing Dustbox data, you can use Airsift to map observations about your local area.
 These data can reveal possible sources of pollution in your local community.
 Observations can help you to explain spikes or anomalies in the data produced by Dustboxes and understand local spikes and trends.
-You can use Airsift to map observations about your local area.
 Observations might include things that you smell (burning), hear (traffic noise), see (smog, development activity) or feel (health effects).
 They can also include news about related to pollution, including warnings of high levels of pollution or reports about fires.
 * You can view a list of existing observations and add observations by navigating to 'Observations'.
 Please note, you need to be signed in to create an observation.
 * Choose a title for your observation.
 Make your title clear and descriptive.
 * Under 'Body' add a short description of your observation.
 * If your observation is associated with a particular Dustbox, then you can select this from the drop-down menu.
 * Add the date and time of your observation, this will default to the current date and time.
-* Select the type of observation you are generating (i.e. smell, visible pollution etc.).
+* Select the type of observation you are generating
 * Select the location of your observation using the map.
 Navigate to the site of your observation and click its location on the map.
 If your observation is a media report, locate this somewhere that is useful and easy to find in relation to the reported pollution activities or events.
 * You can choose to add an image to your observation.
 * You can now preview your observation or submit it for moderation.